Copy & Paste Acting Up on a Mac? Here's How to Fix It

 6. Close Activity Monitor

 Now check if you can use copy/paste.
 Open the app where Command (⌘) + C and Command (⌘) + V weren’t working and use these shortcuts.
-Do copying and pasting text work properly?
-If yes— you saved your time and fixed this issue without restarting your Mac!
+Do copying and pasting text work correctly?
+If yes—you managed to fix this without restarting your Mac!

 Fix the clipboard with Terminal